 A transfer of units in a unit trust that is not quoted on a recognised Stock Exchange and does not own land in South Australia and entered into from 18 June 2015 is not liable to duty and is not required to be stamped.

 The transfer document must be stamped.
 If no transfer document exists, the Unit Register can be stamped.

 The types of unit transfers listed below can be stamped by an authorised RevNet user via RevNet (if you are not an authorised RevNet user contact RevenueSA for more information).
 All of these unit transfers are exempt from stamp duty:

 You can refer to the Stamp Duty Document Guide for more detailed notes on these document types.

 All other transfers of units in a land owning unit trust are required to be presented to RevenueSA to have the appropriate stamp duty determined.
-The unit transfer must be submitted with a completed Opinion form, which can be obtained by RevenueSA, together with:
+The unit transfer must be submitted with a completed Application for Stamp Duty Assessment, which can be obtained by RevenueSA, together with:

 If the unit trust holds land in South Australia with a market value of $1 million or greater, the landholder provisions may apply.
 See the Land Holder Guide to Legislation for further information.